rmuch/ClamAV.Managed/README.md

 a folder called `db` in the current working directory.
 You can specify an arbitrary location from which to load virus databases as an argument to the ClamEngine.LoadDatabase method.

+You can find a list of ClamAV database mirrors at http://www.clamav.net/mirrors.html.
+Databases will be named main.cvd, daily.cvd, bytecode.cvd, safebrowsing.cvd in the root directory of the mirror.
+More information about obtaining ClamAV databases can be found on the ClamAV website.

 Samples
 -------